YoussefElAkkad/Autonomous_Systems_Project/README.md

 9) Abdelfattah :
 10) Abdelrahman : abdelrahman.aboelnasr01@gmail.com

-This project is built upon the ackermann vehicle model developed hdh7485
+This project is built upon the ackermann vehicle model developed by user hdh7485
 Link to original version of the ackermann vehicle model: https://github.com/hdh7485/ackermann_vehicle.git